 The maximum amount of Child Care Rebate you can receive is $7613 for each child each year.

 You can choose to receive the Child Care Rebate in one of four ways: directly to your approved child care service (fortnightly), directly to your bank account (fortnightly), directly to your bank account (quarterly) or annually to your bank account (if you receive your Child Care Benefit as a lump sum).

-The Schoolkids Bonus has been phased out and the final payments were in July 2016.
+The Schoolkids Bonus was phased out in 2016.

 Parenting Payment is an income support payment for parents or guardians to help with the cost of raising children.

 To be eligible for Parenting Payment you must: